Tymbark7372/bluescreener/README.md

 # BSODder

-trigger a windows bsod in 24 programming languages for educational purposes
+trigger a windows bsod or linux kernel panic in 24+ programming languages for educational purposes

 ## ⚠️ WARNING